Sailing in Turkey

 Ova Bűkű was a tight little harbour with a short T jetty in the western arm and little space to free anchor.
 We moored stern to the jetty in one of 4 spaces remaining, the late comers only just managed to squeeze into the anchoring area.

 Wednesday 20th June, it was a rocky night with a slight swell creeping into the harbour then, in the early hours of the morning, a strong breeze came in from the south.
 We got up and checked Papalagi, as were others doing the same for their yachts, took in our washing and noted we had acquired a towel from some other yacht.
 The southerly lasted a couple of hours then the harbour settled down and it was quite still when I got up about seven o'clock.
 I took a walk around the small harbour up onto a headland to photograph the bay.
 On the narrow beach stood two rows of sun umbrellas, some made of thatched cane and others with bundles of grass, beneath each was a sun lounge.
 A few early risers were already swimming.
-Along the beach front was a fringe of restaurants and pensions, quite a growth from the one restaurant noted in the 2009 pilot written.
+Along the beach front was a fringe of restaurants and pensions, quite a growth from the one restaurant noted in the latest edition of the Turkish Waters Pilot written.

 Yvonne and I took walk after breakfast, bought a loaf of bread at the mini-market and by 11:30 we were amongst the last to leave this delightful little harbour.
 With 13 miles back to Knidos we were in no hurry.
 The breeze was blowing dead ahead as we motored Papalagi passed Palamut and around Cape Divan, about 5 miles.
 Once around the Cape we pulled on sail and headed southwest on starboard tack.
 It was a good breeze at first, Papalagi romped along at 6 knots then without warning stopped in a windless hole.
 All around us other yachts were sailing, it was quite frustrating.
 A little motoring for about a quarter of a mile brought us back onto the wind where we kept on heading south west, eventually tacking onto port and started out on a fine lead heading directly towards Knidos some 7 mile distant.
 As we closed on the headland south east of Knidos the wind moved ahead, we tightened the sheets until we came hard on the wind but it was not enough and after falling below the layline to Knidos tacked onto starboard again for half a mile.
 We then flew into Knidos at six and half knots, great sailing.

-During the afternoon we saw many yachts heading west, some may have by-passed Knidos but most it seemed were heading for the same place as we were.
+During the afternoon we saw many yachts heading west, some may have by-passed Knidos port but most it seemed were heading for the same place as we were.
 There were still a couple of places left on the jetty when we arrived but most vessels were intent on anchoring in the harbour.
-By nightfall there 3 motorcruisers, 4 gulets and 16 yachts on anchor.
+By nightfall there 3 motorcruisers, 4 gulets & motorsailers and 16 yachts on anchor.
 It was pretty tight and several yachts had to re-anchored during the late afternoon.
 However, it was quite peaceful and after several hours watching our position we retired reasonably happy that we were sound.

 Thursday 21st June.
 In the night the wind turned to the south and we spent an hour watching the changing circumstances as every yacht and cruiser had now turned 180° and the spacial arrangements had materially altered, we were now very close to the bow of the yacht that had anchored ahead of us during the afternoon.
 The owner of this yacht was also up, he dropped back a few meters and we took up a few meters on our respective anchors which gave us better separation.
 The southerly died down after about 2 hours so we managed to get back to bed.

-Windfinder indicated a similar wind pattern today as it had for the past 3 days, north-northwest breezes about 12-14 knots in the afternoon, a spin off from the meltemi still blowing through the Greek islands.
+The online weather forecast indicated a similar wind pattern today as it had for the past 3 days, north-northwest breezes about 12-14 knots in the afternoon, a spin off from the meltemi still blowing through the Greek Cycladic islands and Dodecanese.
 We set off mid morning hoping the breeze would hold as we rounded Cape Deveboynu, but it didn't.
 For a short period we tried to sail but gave up and, motoring east, enjoyed the sun and the stunning coast line of the Gökova Gulf.
 First stop was the small north west cove in the bay of Mersincik.
 Two gulets were moored at the head of the bay and, knowing the length of anchor chain these guys drop we had to be careful not to cross chains, which somewhat limited the length of chain we were able to use.
 We dropped anchor in 13 meters of water and reversed to within a boat length of the rocky shore so it was a short swim dragging the anchor line ashore.
 The difficulty was clambering onto the rocks, under water there was no where to stand as it was still 3 meters deep up against the rocks.
 The rocks appeared to be jagged but they little grip, our first line ashore slipped off the rock so that needed another swim, again the reset line slipped so I took a third swim before we were fast to the rock.
 Later, my fourth swim was more leisurely with a mask and snorkel.
 I checked the anchor and saw that it was buried in sand but almost no scope at all, i.e. not very long, then watched the many fish that seem to be so plentiful in Turkish waters, quite different to Greece where I saw so few fish when snorkeling.

 Quite strong gust were blowing down into this delightful bay and with such a short anchor line we decided to make this only a lunch stop.
 My fifth swim of the day was retrieving our line ashore.
 A good breeze from behind allowed us to pull out the headsail and running east we continued along the coast to the small port of Kormen.
 Kormen has no other justification than as a commercial port so that ferries out of Bodrum can connect with the Datça, 15 minutes drive across the Dorian Peninsular.
 On an exposed shore the harbour has been created using stone breakwaters.
 The now F5 westerly breeze had pushed up a 1 metre sea that kicked us about as we went broadside to the waves on entering the harbour.
 Two ferries were berthed at the quay as were 3 other yachts and a hand full of fishing boats.
 There looked to be about 3 spaces left as we headed towards the quay, the harbour-master waved us in to the space beside one of the yachts and a ferry.
 We were snug but rocked a bit as the swell rolled into the harbour.
 We were stirred even more when the ferry left and Papalagi bucked like a bronco in the propeller wash.